 2018-2022 Action Agenda NTA Funding Status

-As of early December 2019, 110 funding programs are supporting NTAs and an additional 10 funding programs are targeted by NTAs for future funding.
-An additional 50 NTAs have reported secured funding and we are working to identify these sources of funding.
-For detailed information on the funders supporting Puget Sound recovery priorities, please see Funding Programs.
+As of August 2020, 128 different funds are supporting NTAs and an additional 10 funds are targeted by NTAs for future funding.
+An additional 29 NTAs have reported secured funding and we are working to identify these sources of funding.
+For detailed information on the funders supporting Puget Sound recovery priorities, please see Funds.

 Sources of NTA Funding

-As of November 2019, funding secured for 2018-2022 Action Agenda Near Term Actions comes from over 100 different sources.
+As of August 2020, funding secured for 2018-2022 Action Agenda Near Term Actions comes from over 100 different sources.
 These sources originate from a range of sectors, including state, federal and local governments, tribes, non-governmental organizations and private landowners.
-Around one third of the 250 Near Term Actions which have so far received full or partial funding, have secured that funding from more than one funding source.
+Around one third of the 332 Near Term Actions which have so far received full or partial funding, have secured that funding from more than one funding source.
 This indicates the importance for project sponsors to pursue and piece together multiple sources of funding to get projects off the ground.
-See Funding Programs for a full list of funders supporting Puget Sound recovery through investments in NTAs.
+See Funds for a full list of funders supporting Puget Sound recovery through investments in NTAs.

 The table below shows the 20 funding programs which have so far made the largest investment in 2018-2022 Action Agenda NTAs.

 - Distribution of funding attributable to programs is highly variable.
-For example, Seattle Public Utilities has committed overall the largest amount of funding across just 3 NTAs, while a marginally lower total invesment from the Puget Sound Acquisition and Restoration (PSAR) program represents 42 separate project awards.
+For example, Seattle Public Utilities has committed overall the second largest amount of funding across just 3 NTAs, while the Puget Sound Acquisition and Restoration (PSAR) program represents 47 separate project awards.